ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 Below, we have a table of aggregate (sum) stats by user group.

+NOTE: In this table, we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.

 | worker.type | n.missions | distance.miles | n.labels | hours.audited |
 |:------------|:-----------|:---------------|:---------|:--------------|
 | anon        | 32         | 6.061          | 481      | 3.547         |
 | reg         | 150        | 37.879         | 3626     | 21.518        |
 | turk1       | 182        | 43.939         | 5559     | 9.037         |

+### IRR

 Our average (mean) IRR over the 7 rounds, by label type, is in the table below:

+NOTE: In this table, the data is binary (not ordinal), and is at the street level (not 5 meter level).

 | label.type  | mean.kripp.alpha |
 |:------------|:-----------------|